sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : top-level TeX Live doc.html, etc
+Short desc    : top-level TeX Live doc.html, etc
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : These files are regenerated as needed, which is often, so we
+Descript     : These files are regenerated as needed, which is often, so we
              : make them a separate package.
 See the tl-update-auto script
              : for the process.
 ```